Mustafa Kemal Ataturk was the founder and first President of the Republic of Turkey from 1923 until he died in 1938.

-For every leader in a business or a political forum to succeed, it is imperative for them to have close associates who support them in their endeavors.
+For every leader in a business or a political forum to succeed, they must have close associates who support them in their endeavours.

 Ataturk had extraordinary objectives for his people and his country.

-Throughout his life, he was a results-oriented person who had ambitions of enabling his country to reach the highest level of modernisation.
+Throughout his life, he was a results-oriented person with ambitions of enabling his country to reach the highest level of modernisation.

-Not only was he smart, but also determined, reformist, fearless and inquisitive.
+Not only was he intelligent, but he was also determined, reformist, fearless, and curious.

-In the late Ottoman period when his empire was deteriorating, he had the goal of revolutionising his renewed country and making it great.
+In the late Ottoman period, when his empire was deteriorating, he aimed to revolutionise his renewed country and make it great.

-His vision was to ensure a modern and secular Turkish republic, which became reality as a result of his visionary insight.
+His vision was to ensure a modern and secular Turkish republic, which became a reality due to his visionary insight.

 Throughout his reign, Ataturk worked for the good of the country and its people.